mealie-recipes/mealie/docs/docs/news/surveys/2024-october/overview.md

 The questions (bar question 1) that are free text are on separate pages you'll need to click into, as there's just too much content to include on this page.

+For the written response sections, we have removed some of the more indifferent responses (e.g. "N/A"), to save you reading time.
+If you'd like to see all the raw responses, they're in [this guthub commit](https://github.com/mealie-recipes/mealie/pull/4666/commits/1287bc1635d9c2560b10db3a92a0d6644bc81571).

 ## Mealie Version (pre-v2)

 This question was free text input and it was mandatory.